Have lots of apples that are just rotting on the ground? Need a quick way to use them up? Learn how to make homemade applesauce that’s easy and quick!

-Either fill your sink with cold, fresh water or a large bowl or bucket.
+Either fill your sink or a large bowl or bucket with cold, fresh water.

 Note: I took this photo after I had already put some slices in.

 If you prefer having very pale applesauce, you can add the juice of a lemon or a teaspoon or so of ascorbic acid to keep the slices from browning/oxidizing.
 I don’t bother as I don’t mind having brown applesauce.
-And just putting the slices in plain water will help keep them from browning as much as if you just kept them in a bowl on your counter.
+And just putting the slices in plain water will slow down the browning.

 So we’ve got a bucket full of apples.
 Now what?